hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/206_what_we_believe_in.md

 alone can save; but there is the danger in it of breeding fanaticism and barring further progress.

-Jnâna is all right; but there is the danger of its becoming dry intellectualism.
+Jnāna is all right; but there is the danger of its becoming dry intellectualism.
 Love is great and noble; but it may die away in meaningless sentimentalism.